igprya/Autolocker/README.md

 # Autolocker
-Camera and your face-based authorization.
+Facial recognition-based PC access control tool.

+This tool uses a camera to detect the face of a person using the PC and validate it against a pre-generated set of faces of authorized users.
+If the face of a person using the PC is not present in the set or if there's nobody in front of the camera, then PC is 'locked down' with full-screen window which dissapears once an authorized face is recognized.

+## Usability
+The tool isn't perfectly suitable for continuous daily use because Local Binary Patterns Historgrams algorithm turned out to be quite sensitive to the face alignment, lighting conditions and image quality, especially with small sets of reference images.
+As a result, in order to avoid annoying short lockdowns due to failed recognitions, user has to keep his head somewhat straight at all times and that seems to build a lot of uncomfortable tension in the user's neck.

-## Dependencies
+## Requirements
 1. OpenCV 3.4.1 built with *contrib* libraries
 2. Visual Studio 15 2017 with C++ development environment

 ## How to build OpenCV
-Before you're start: it's still not too late to turn back.
-Don't be surprised when you find yourself cursing at your PC early tommorrow's morning.
+Before you start: it's still not too late to turn back.
+Don't be surprised when you find yourself cursing at your PC tommorrow's early morning.
 You've been warned.

-Now, with legal shenaningans out of the way, let's start with [OpenCV's own tutorial](https://docs.opencv.org/master/d3/d52/tutorial_windows_install.html).
+Now, with legal shenaningans and common courtesies out of the way, let's start with [OpenCV's own tutorial](https://docs.opencv.org/master/d3/d52/tutorial_windows_install.html).
 Take a look at the *Installation using Git-bash and cmake* section.
 PROTIP: you might want to provision and dedicate VM and slap VS 2017 Community into it before proceeding with building, things are going to get messy.

 Here's the copy of OpenCV's tutorial in case if it's no longer there.
 1. Download and install *cmake* (3.9.1 or higher).
 Make sure to add cmake to PATH during the installation.